Top 10 Country Grammy Awards Moments

 In 1969, well-loved country artist Glen Campbell showed everyone that country music stars could play with the big boys.
 At the 11th annual Grammy Awards, he took home the trophy for Album of the Year, for By the Time I Get to Phoenix, and beat out legendary artists like the Beatles, Simon & Garfunkel, José Feliciano and Richard Harris.
 The "Wichita Lineman" hitmaker had won four Grammys the previous year.

 Did you know that Dolly Parton has received the most Grammy nominations of any country artist?
-Her first came at the 12th annual Grammy Awards in 1970, when “Just Someone I Used to Know,” a with Porter Wagoner, was nominated for Best Country Vocal Performance By a Duo or Group; her most recent nomination was in 2014 at the 56th annual ceremony, for her duet “You Can’t Make Old Friends” with Kenny Rogers.
-With 46 nods to her name, Miss Dolly is the second-most nominated female artist in Grammys history, below only pop queen Beyonce.
+Her first came at the 12th annual Grammy Awards in 1970, when "Just Someone I Used to Know," a with Porter Wagoner, was nominated for Best Country Vocal Performance By a Duo or Group; her most recent win was in 2017 in the category of Best Country Duo / Group Performance, for her duet "Jolene" with the group Pentatonix.
+With 47 nods and eight trophies to her name, Miss Dolly is the second-most nominated female artist in Grammys history, below only pop queen Beyonce.

 There's only one woman who has received a total of 27 Grammy Awards, and that woman is bluegrass aficionado Alison Krauss.
 Her first piece of hardware was awarded in 1991, at the 33rd annual ceremony, when she received the award for Best Bluegrass Recording, for I’ve Got That Old Feeling; Krauss' most recent Grammy Award came at the 54th annual Grammy Awards in 2012, again for Best Bluegrass Album, for Paper Airplane.
 Among all artists, the established singer-songwriter is tied with Quincy Jones for second place for the most Grammys won, behind Chicago Symphony Orchestra conductor Sir Georg Solti, who's received 31 awards.